What is Acne?

 What should I consider?

-A few important factors can affect acne development and severity:
+A few important factors can affect acne development and severity: gender, ethnicity, lifestyle, diet, underlying health conditions, and environment.

 - Gender: Women are more likely to experience acne, especially adult-onset types.